For New Contributors

 2. If we discover any attempts of spamming or any other malicious behaviour, your account will be blocked permanently.
 No appeal can be made against the decision.

-Except penalty no. 2, you can appeal against the decision using the official channels such as GitHub, Telegram or E-Mail.
+Except penalty no. 2, you can appeal against the decision using the official channels such as GitHub, Matrix or E-Mail.

 Changes to the policies